Posting Regulations for Students

 - No posting shall be placed in such a way that it covers all or part of a previously approved posting whose take-down date has not expired.

 - The removal of postings at or prior to the take-down date shall be the responsibility of the sponsoring organization or individual.
 Unauthorized individuals shall remove no postings prior to the take-down date.

 - Multiple copies of postings are not to be posted in multiple locations on the same board.

 - Lansing Community College respects the constitutional rights of freedom of expression.
 There are, however, responsibilities, which are attendant to the exercising of these constitutional rights.
 The following statement is made to provide an operational balance between the rights and responsibilities of the freedom of expression regarding the contents of postings: The content of postings shall avoid the liabilities of libel; obscenity; invasion of privacy; and incitement of disorder, violence, and disruption of the normal operation of the College.

-- Enrolled students and RSOs wanting to post must gain approval in the Office of Student Life and Ombudsman for compliance with general regulations.
+- Enrolled students and RSOs wanting to post must gain approval in the Student Life Office for compliance with general regulations.

 - College staff and faculty must gain approval in their departmental office or from the office of their administrative supervisor.

 - Student and College staff personal notices placed in designated bulletin boards within the College buildings do not need approval.
 Examples of personal notices are selling used books, sharing a ride, sharing an apartment, and selling personal articles.
 Profit-making commercial notices are not considered personal and will be removed.

 Student or Student Organization Appeal of Poster Denial or Removal